toddgoates/cybertaxi/PROJECT_CONTEXT.md

 - Searchlights are chosen from tall rooftops that are not already used as energy stations.
 - EMP pickups are represented both in-world and in UI state as navigator targets.
 - Super Boost pickups are represented both in-world and in UI state as orange navigator targets.
+- The endgame extraction target is represented both in-world and in UI state as a white navigator target.
 - Passenger pickup candidates are clearance-checked against building colliders before use.
 - Rival taxis are pooled and updated centrally to stay browser-friendly.
 - City richness is driven mostly by emissive materials, procedural textures, and lightweight post-processing rather than runtime lights.